Celebrating America's 250th, Sale LIVE! Till July 10th.

 Glass: The Signature Application

 Glass is where the UV laser does something no other affordable desktop laser can match.
-The 355nm wavelength is absorbed by glass rather than transmitted through it (which is what happens with CO2 and fiber lasers), allowing for direct engraving without thermal cracking.
-The result is a crisp, frosted mark on wine glasses, tumblers, glass ornaments, clear acrylic blocks, and crystal items.
+The 355nm wavelength is absorbed by glass (unlike CO2 and fiber lasers, which pass through it), allowing direct engraving without thermal cracking.
+The result is crisp, frosted marks on wine glasses, tumblers, glass ornaments, and crystal items.
+With the 70mm lens, the Omni 1 can create embedded engravings inside the glass itself — a 3D effect that looks like it was made by industrial equipment costing tens of thousands of dollars.
+Our guide to UV laser engraving on glass covers settings and techniques in depth.

 Plastics and Electronics

-Wood and Leather
+Metals, Wood, and Leather

 ComMarker Omni 1 UV Laser Engraver Electric Lift